Dewalt-arch/pimpmyadlab/readme.md

   - Install the OS in the vm
   - Install the Hypervisor GuestOS Additions/Tools, Reboot
   - Copy script to the vm (see instructions above on how to run the script in the vm)
+    - Execute the instructions below in the vm
     - start / run / cmd (as administrator)
     - powershell -ep bypass
     - cd \to\where\you\saved\the\script